 Growing up, I always looked forward to my Aunt’s Ukrainian cabbage rolls (holubtsi) on Thanksgiving.
 It was my favorite part of our entire meal.

-Cabbage rolls are one of my favorite meals, but I don’t always have the time to prepare them.
+Cabbage rolls are still one of my favorite meals, but I don’t always have the time to prepare them.
 So, as an alternative, I started making this vegan cabbage roll soup.
 It's a recipe I come back to again and again.

 📖 Recipe